-There is something special about watching a production of Rodgers and Hammerstein’s Oklahoma! given its the influence in changing the face of the American musical, as one of the first to fully integrate its songs and dances into telling its story.
-In fact, Oklahoma! does this so well that it may very well be the inspiration for the old adage “when the emotion is too strong for speech you sing; when it becomes too strong for song, you dance”.
+There is something special about watching a production of Rodgers and Hammerstein’s Oklahoma! given its influence in changing the face of the American musical, as one of the first to fully integrate its songs and dances into telling its story.
+In fact, Oklahoma! does this so well that it may very well be the inspiration for the old adage, “when the emotion is too strong for speech you sing; when it becomes too strong for song, you dance.”

-The thing to remember though about Studio 58 is that it is not a musical theatre training program.
+The thing to remember, though, is that it is not a musical theatre training program.
 As with its production of Grease last year, the cast easily connects emotionally with their characters and brings them to life, but they aren’t always quite as successful with the music.
 But even as some of the singing was a little hesitant and lacked the power necessary to carry some of its iconic songs, it wasn’t enough to detract from a show that never felt it’s nearly three hours.

-As the central love story, Owen Bishop and Alexandra Wever do a nice job as Curly and Laurey, but don’t quite have the pipes to quite fill even the Studio 58 space.
-It is a shame too, and perhaps it could have been mitigated by amplification, because Wever appears to have a beautifully old-fashioned quality to her voice that seems perfect for this role.
+As the central love story, Owen Bishop and Alexandra Wever do a nice job as Curly and Laurey but don’t have the pipes to fill even the Studio 58 space.
+It is a shame too, and perhaps it could have been mitigated by amplification because Wever appears to have a beautifully old-fashioned quality to her voice that seems perfect for this role.

 Musical director Christopher King conducts his small five-piece band with skill, but even as they try not to overplay the singers, it is difficult in the confines of the Studio 58 theatre.

 Drew Facey’s set is kept simple to allow for this rather large cast to play, but the choice to drape the upstage area with openings at either end is problematic, making the actors visible and telegraphing another group number each time they took their positions.
-There is also a dizzying effect that is highlited by the design as director David Hudgins has the majority of those entrances made up stage left and the exits made up stage right.
+The design also highlights a dizzying effect as director David Hudgins has the majority of those entrances made up stage left and the exits made up stage right.
 Costume designer (Costume Diva in the program) Marina Szijarto distinguishes the farmers from the cowboys nicely, and while it may have been accurate to the time, I did yearn for some colour.

-While musically this production is not quite where it should be, it is helped immensely by this cast’s abilities to find the truth in their characters, making this Oklahoma! more than just OK!
+While this production is not quite where it should be musically, it is helped immensely by this cast’s abilities to find the truth in their characters, making this Oklahoma! more than just OK!